Meet the Candidate

 Candidate Sean Diamond (center) with former Governor Bill Weld (left) and former Lt Governor Kerry Healey (right)

 For those interested, I’ve provided a more succinct Civic Resume, which highlights my participation in governmental, political, and charitable activities and organizations, and a list of Platform Issues, which I intend to pursue if elected on other pages.
+You can also find more information on Ballotopedia.
 Below, I’d like to tell you a little bit more about myself and why I’m running in this race in this election cycle.

 Hello Waltham Residents,